Massive Wireless Energy Transfer: Enabling Sustainable IoT Towards 6G Era

 \subsection{Resource Scheduling and Optimization}

-WPCN achieves performance comparable to that of a conventional non-WET network when intelligent policies for throughput maximization are applied \cite{Ju.2014}.
-When information and energy transmissions take place in the same network system, they should be conveniently scheduled to avoid co-channel interference and to optimize the overall system performance according to the metric of interest.
+Under intelligent policies, WPCN may achieve a performance, e.g., in terms of throughput \cite{Ju.2014}, comparable to that of a conventional non-WET network.
+When WIT and WET take place in the same network, scheduling should i) avoid co-channel interference or limit its impact (e.g., by taking advantage of synchronization and SIC techniques to cancel deterministic WET signals in the network as exemplified in Fig.~\ref{Fig2}), and ii) optimize the overall system performance according to the metric of interest.
+Novel fine-grained performance metrics based on meta distribution (e.g., of the SINR, transmit rate, or even harvested energy) \cite{Deng.2019}, which are suitable for resource allocation supporting per-link service guarantees, may be extremely useful to address the extreme QoS demands of future 6G systems.
 In practice, real-time information/energy scheduling is a challenging problem because of time-varying wireless channels and the causal relationship between current WET process and future WIT.

-Communication and energy scheduling can be performed in the spatial domain when energy and information transmitters are equipped with multiple antennas \cite{Zhang.2013}.
-For instance, EB can be used by a PB to steer stronger energy beams to efficiently reach certain users while prioritizing their energy demands towards the information transmission phase.
-Besides, EB and space-division multiple access can be combined with dynamic time-frequency resource allocation to further enhance the system performance in WPCNs.
-Some other strategies that have been considered in the literature so far are input signal distribution optimization \cite{Clerckx.2018}, cooperation \cite{Alsaba.2018,Bi.2016}, Hybrid Automatic Repeat-reQuest (HARQ), power control \cite{Clerckx.2018,Lopez.2018_2} and rate allocation \cite{Lopez.2018_1}.
+Multi-antenna energy and information transmitters endow spatial domain communication and energy scheduling.
+For instance, PB utilizes EB to steer stronger energy beams to efficiently reach certain users while prioritizing their energy demands toward the information transmission phase.
+Besides, combination of EB, space-division multiple access, and dynamic time-frequency resource allocation further enhances system performance in WPCNs.
+NOMA techniques have also been recently considered as a performance booster in WPCNs, e.g., \cite{Liu.2019,Liu.2020}.
+However, more in-depth studies are still needed to optimize the performance and assess the suitability of NOMA under the degenerative effect of a higher circuit power consumption and additional overhead, e.g., for CSI-acquisition and user scheduling, that may demand its adoption in practice \cite{Wu.2018,Chi.2019}.